 - 2 cloves of garlic (finely sliced)

 - 2 fennel bulbs (finely sliced)

-When trimming the fennel, reserve the green fluffy bits and and finely chop them.
-Use them to stir in at the last minute and sprinkle over the risotto to give that fresh aniseedy flavour.
+When trimming the fennel, reserve the green fluffy bits and finely chop them.
+Use them to stir in at the last minute and sprinkle over the risotto to give that fresh aniseedy flavor.

 For the griddled asparagus: